camunda/camunda-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 2. An instance *A* for the human task is created.
 The instance *A* transitions into state `ENABLED`.
 {{< img src="../img/repetition-on-completion/state-1.png" >}}
 3. A user manually starts task *A* and the instance reaches the state `ACTIVE`.
 4. A user completes task *A*.
-During the transition into state `COMPLETED` the repetition rule is evaluated.
+During the transition into state `COMPLETED`, the repetition rule is evaluated.
 As a consequence that the variable `score` is less than `50`, a new instance `A'` of the corresponding task is created.
 The new instance moves into state `ENABLED`.
 {{< img src="../img/repetition-on-completion/state-2.png" >}}
 5. Once again, a user manually starts and completes task *A'*.
 Since the variable `score` is still less than `50`, the repetition rule evaluates to `true` when *A'* transitions into state `COMPLETED`.
 As a result, a new instance *A''* is created.
 {{< img src="../img/repetition-on-completion/state-3.png" >}}